 If you’re a payroll professional, the best way to celebrate your talented and hardworking community is to get involved.
 Having a network of people that understand what you’re doing day in and day out is a wonderful way to stay motivated, grow your career, and garner support year-round.
 Here are a few ideas from our in-house team of payroll professionals:

-- Find your local APA chapter.
-By playing an active role in an APA chapter, you’ll have access to a range of useful payroll resources, as well as professional networking and educational growth opportunities within your community.
+- We can't say it enough, get involved with your local PayrollOrg chapter.
+By playing an active role in your chapter, you’ll have access to a range of useful payroll resources, as well as professional networking and educational growth opportunities within your community.

 - Attend payroll events, many of which are available virtually.
 In addition to providing educational and networking opportunities, these events are an opportunity to earn Recertification Credit Hours (RCH) so you can keep your Certified Payroll Professional (CPP) designation or Fundamental Payroll Certification (FPC).